free5ty1e/lolcatter/README.md

 * Current in-memory Flickr feed count and current image index are displayed to the left of the title, (02/15) for example for lolcat #2 out of 15 in the current feed
 * Swipe gestures up and down will actually navigate to next and previous lolcat items in the feed (NOT random, in order)
 * Basic Android unit tests to validate operation of utility methods
-* Fix backstack navigation from Settings screen (currently just closes the app when you press Back)
-* Fix Home / Nav icon to not look like a back button